Category: Brazil

 Black Orpheus was the first Brazilian film to win an Oscar.
 However, because it was produced by French director Marcel Camus, it was officially registered as a French picture.
 Despite being largely shot in Rio de Janeiro, depicting aspects of the city’s carnival culture, and having a primarily Brazilian cast and crew, Botelho explains how the country of Brazil did not want the film to be recognized as a Brazilian picture.

 Further, film projects have historically underrepresented and misrepresented Black actors in Brazil since the conception of cinema.
 Although Brazil has the largest population of African descendants outside of Africa, the industry has a long history of being dominated by elite whites.
 When Black characters first appeared in films, they were nearly invariably portrayed in servile or criminal roles.
-Black actors didn’t start to take over the screen more frequently and ethically until the 1930s, when “chanchadas,” a type of Rio-based musical with themes of carnaval, became popular.
+Black actors didn’t start to take over the screen more frequently until the 1930s, when “chanchadas,” a type of Rio-based musical with themes of carnaval, became popular.
 Chanchadas had an impact on Black Orpheus, but the movie also had its own unique take using the influences of Greek mythology and neorealism.

 In response to the question of whether she believes that collaborating with Garcia on this project reinforces the concept of Black cinema is here to stay in Brazil, she states that more work needs to be done.